segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### Autotrack

-Mixpanel has discontinued Autotrack functionality as of February 2021.
-If you were previously using this functionality, it will no longer be available.
+Mixpanel discontinued the Autotrack feature in February 2021.
+The feature is no longer available for use.

 ### People